AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-07-26-http-cookies/index.md

 1. Can Domain A instruct the browser to set cookies for Domain B?
 2. Can Domain A read cookies from Domain B?

-The answer to both is *no* thanks to the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which prevents a different origin from reading or setting cookies for another origin.
+The answer to both is *no* thanks to the [same-origin policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy), which prevents a different origin from reading data from another origin programmatically.
 Without the same-origin policy, a malicious origin could interfere with a user's session or even hijack the user's browsing session.
 The same-origin policy builds on HTTP-only cookies to provide an additional layer of defense against session hijacking.

 ### 2. Cross-Site Request Forgery